iamparmjeetmishra/TS/readme.md

 ### 19 Class Properties Annotations
 // we can annotate class properties with a type.
 This allows you to define the data type of the proeprty and ensure that it is always consistent.

+### 20 Access Modifiers
+In TS, we can use access modifiers to control the visibility of class members ( properties and methods).
+Access Modifiers determine the way in which class members can be accessed from within and outside the class.

+There are three types of access modifiers in TS
+- Public: accessible from anywhere (default)
+- Private:
+- Protected